ncou/basic.loader/README.md

 Greets :
 =========
-The Loader animation est based on : https://github.com/lukehaas/css-loaders
+The Loader CSS animation est based on : https://github.com/lukehaas/css-loaders

 This loader is based on the work of fpmweb (modalLoading)